 Continuing education credits

-- Certificate of training hours provided
+- Certificate of completion provided.

 presented as a joint offering WITH YOGA CALM.

 Please note: This course teaches foundational mindfulness skills for adults to strengthen their own understanding of mindfulness and deepen their work with youth in a variety of settings.
 However, this course does not certify participants as Peace in Schools instructors or allow participants to teach proprietary material from the Peace in Schools curriculum.
 Stay tuned for more information on our upcoming teacher certification program.